N6REJ/Bears_Audio_Switcher/README.md

-Simple WoW ACE3 addon to help switch audio devices rapidly Uses keybind to toggle thru the audio output devices selected in config.
+Simple WoW ACE3 addon to help switch audio devices rapidly Using keybind to toggle thru the selected audio output devices in config.
+Also allows you to raise and lower the master volume via keybind.
+This is useful, for example, when your watching youtube and the video has low volume.
+When you turn your speakers up you then have the game blasting in your ears.
+Hit a key and down the game goes while keeping youtube at a comfortable level.

 <i><b>Installation Instructions: </b>
      <p>After installing the addon you need to type "/bs" or "/switch" and configure your speakers and keybind.
      This is a good time to set your volume step and enable or disable sound when changing the volume</p></i>

+ Default keybinds:
+ Numpad * = change speaker    ( will show in chatbox which speaker is now active ) Numpad + = Volume up    ( will give audio announcement that volume went up or if at 100% ) numpad - = Volume down  ( will give audio announcement that volume went down ) volume step = 10%

 <img width="328" alt="config-change" src="https://user-images.githubusercontent.com/1850089/175459116-c95e84a8-fe0c-4f5b-a8e5-5b9691c0ca16.png">